joelyoshiya/ostep-projects-p/processes-shell/README.md

 ### Basic Shell: `wish`

-Your basic shell, called `wish` (short for Wisconsin Shell, naturally), is basically an interactive loop: it repeatedly prints a prompt `wish> ` (note the space after the greater-than sign), parses the input, executes the command specified on that line of input, and waits for the command to finish.
+Your basic shell, called `wish` (short for Wisconsin Shell, naturally), is basically an interactive loop: it repeatedly prints a prompt/÷÷÷÷÷÷÷÷÷// `wish> ` (note the space after the greater-than sign), parses the input, executes the command specified on that line of input, and waits for the command to finish.
 This is repeated until the user types `exit`.
 The name of your final executable